-The rates include all operating expenses of the aircraft, appliances, equipment, insurance, properly qualified pilots, and flight time from the Contractor's business location to the designated base and return.
-Rates are to be based on a guarantee of 1800 minutes (30 hours) of flight time for the air tanker shared between both Airtankers.
-All flying time during the Guaranteed Period including, but not limited to, flights and aerial delivery flights, will be considered part of the 1800 minutes of flight time.
-If at the end of the Guaranteed Period 1800 minutes of flight time were not required, the difference between the time flown and the guaranteed 1800 minutes for the air tanker will be paid at the aerial delivery and cascading rate.
-The 1800 minutes of guaranteed flight are based on the Contractor completing the thirty-seven (37) day Guaranteed Period, then the hours of guaranteed flight time shall be paid at 1⁄2 for each day completed.
+The rates include all operating expenses of the aircraft, appliances, equipment, insurance, properly qualified pilots, and ferry time from the Contractor's business location to the designated base and return.
+Rates are to be based on a guarantee of 900 minutes (15 hours) of flight time for the air tanker.
+All flying time including, but not limited to, ferry flights and aerial delivery flights, shall be considered part of the 900 minutes of flight time.
+If at the end of the Guaranteed Period 900 minutes of flight time were not required, the difference between the time flown and the guaranteed 900 minutes for the air tanker shall be paid at the aerial delivery and cascading rate.
+The 900 minutes of guaranteed flight are based on the Contractor completing the thirty (30) day Guaranteed Period for each air tanker.
+If the Contractor does not complete the thirty (30) day Guaranteed Period, then the hours of guaranteed flight time shall be paid at 1⁄2 for each day completed.